British coronavirus: a third of NHS staff and key workers tested positive amid PPE problems

-According to figures released Monday, 16,888 people who fall into the category of “key workers and their households” were tested.
+According to figures released Monday, 16,888 people who fall into the category of “key workers and their households” and who have experienced symptoms or are living with symptomatic people have been tested.
 To date, 5,733 – or 34% – have been confirmed as carriers of the virus.

+Health workers who are not symptomatic and do not live with people who do not meet UK screening criteria, so the number is not necessarily representative of all workers.

 The government has been under intense pressure to speed up testing for NHS workers and their families, and to improve their access to appropriate personal protective equipment (PPE).

-Health Secretary Matt Hancock previously stated that NHS staff who had symptoms – or lived with someone who did – could be tested as part of the government’s plan, with the ultimate goal of providing tests to all NHS workers, regardless of symptoms.
+Health Secretary Matt Hancock previously stated that the ultimate goal was to provide testing for all NHS workers, regardless of symptoms.

 However, the level of testing in the United Kingdom remains considerably lower than that of several European countries.
 Responding to criticism of the rate, Hancock said on April 2 that he would increase the number of 10,000 to 100,000 tests per day by the end of the month – saying he was “determined to make it”.